-Bo Mitchell speaks to audiences nationally in recognition of his unparallel expertise in emergency management and disaster recovery nationwide:
+Bo Mitchell conducts emergency planning seminars to audiences nationally in recognition of his unparalleled expertise in emergency management and disaster recovery nationwide:

 FEMA Emergency Management Institute Nat’l Higher Ed Conference